efchatz/Covert-C2/README.md

 ![chrome-load-extension](https://github.com/user-attachments/assets/8fca5cff-6497-4868-9293-76c12fea980d)

 However, to avoid having user interaction, an attacker can use the "--headless" mode.
 MSEdge can use headless mode by adding the "--user-data-dir" flag during execution.
-This could create a directory with all user's preferences in the desired location, allowing the execution of the malicious extension in headless mode.
+This could create a directory with all user's preferences in the desired location, allowing the execution of the malicious extension in headless mode and altering the relevant ``` .lnk ``` file, e.g., ``` "C:\path\to\exe" --load-extension="C:\path\to\extension" --user-data-dir="C:\path\to\create\new-user-data-folder" --headless ```.
 This means that an attacker can use MSEdge with a malicious extension without having issues with the relevant popup message of disabling the development (malicious) extension.

 The same case can be applied to Chrome.
 However, Chrome for some reason requires to be executed twice with the same flags, i.e., headless and user-data-dir to establish a stable communication with the webserver.
 As a result, both browsers can be used with headless mode and say a Task Scheduler, without requiring users' interaction for persistence.